 Below are some common reasons why people fall out of Ketosis:

-Using Keto sticks: many people use Keto sticks to urine-analyze their Ketone levels, but these are not always accurate.
+- Using Keto sticks: many people use Keto strips to urine-analyze their Ketone levels, but these are not always accurate.
 Unless you use a Blood Ketone Meter, you cannot be 100% sure if you are in or out of Ketosis.

 Note: If you are triggered by artificial sweeteners, stop eating Aspartame, Sucralose, Acesulfame-K, Saccharin, Xylitol, and Sorbitol.
 If you still crave sweet treats and want a Keto approved snack, switch over to foods that contain Monk Fruit, and Erythritol, which don’t tend to spike blood sugar levels.
 Keto Kookies are a great option that only use all-natural sweeteners that won’t kick you out of Ketosis.